Mephisto405/Unsupervised-Out-of-Distribution-Detection-by-Maximum-Classifier-Discrepancy/README.md

 # Unsupervised Out-of-Distribution Detection by Maximum Classifier Discrepancy
  Reproducing experimental results of OOD-by-MCD [Yu and Aizawa, ICCV 2019]

-*FIY*

-I am not the author of this paper.
+*FIY*: I am not the author of this paper.
 I'm just a master student interested in computer graphics and machine learning.
 Enjoy this reproduced code.
 If you have any questions or requests (especially for copyright), please do not hesitate to contact me.

-*Disclaimer*

-Since the description of the fine-tuning procedure is ambiguous and not sufficient to write code that reproduces the reported results, I repeated experiments several times with a variety of tweaks on my own.
+*Disclaimer*: Since the description of the fine-tuning procedure in the original paper is ambiguous and not sufficient for me to write code that reproduces the reported results, I repeated experiments several times with a variety of tweaks on my own.
 The main difference is that in the fine-tuning step, I set the learning rate to 0.001 instead of the reported value (0.1).
 Besides, since it was unclear whether the loss formula (3) used in the fine-tuning step is the aggregated loss of step A and step B or the loss used only in step B, I just chose the former empirically (see the fine_tune function in utils.py).

 ## Reproduced Results
  DenseNet-BC(L=100, k=12), ID = CIFAR-10, OOD = TinyImageNet(resized ver.)